-There may be a number of reasons why a cat may be scared, it can suddenly occur in a usually friendly and laid back cat, or it can be their nature in general.
+There may be a number of reasons why a cat may be scared, it can suddenly develop in a usually friendly and laid back cat, or it can be their nature in general.

-Lack of human socialisation from kittenhood is one, individual personality (some cats are just more shy/nervous than others), environmental (a trip to the vet, a stranger in the house, being given a bath), past traumatic experience (being abused by a human, chased/attacked by a dog) a sick or injured cat may also be scared.
+Lack of human socialisation from kittenhood is a major cause of fear towards humans, individual personality (some cats are just more shy/nervous than others), environmental (a trip to the vet, a stranger in the house, being given a bath), past traumatic experience (being abused by a human, chased/attacked by a dog) a sick or injured cat may also be scared.

 When a cat is scared, for whatever reason that may be, he is more likely to lash out in fear.
 Which means you need to be careful.
 A scared cat is capable of inflicting a great deal of damage.